 For many friends of Heaven on Earth, a charitable bequest is the easiest and best way to make a lasting gift.
-By means of your will or other estate plan, you can name Heaven on Earth Society for Animals as the beneficiary of a portion of your estate, or of particular assets in your estate.
+By means of your will or other estate plans, you can name Heaven on Earth as the beneficiary of a portion of your estate, or of particular assets in your estate.

 Furthermore, a bequest: